Tuck1297/DBConnectorV2/README.md

 - [ ] upsert information to a database if it is allowed
 - [ ] access every table and be able to insert any kind of value into a database (alot to consider in this one (start with common and integrate new values as they appear))
 - [ ] allow options to save commonly used and accessed queries for later use in a database
+- [ ] when page is refreshed panel currently in on database page will remain open (currently refresh to home page)

 #### when integrate into the cloud -- if I ever get this far
-- [ ] be able to sign in as a particular user
+- [X] be able to sign in as a particular user
-- [ ] integrate google auth with next-auth library
+- [X] integrate google auth with next-auth library

+### NOTES
+1. Review page overextending error ~ table is causing style issue
+2. only allow one select query to exeucte at a time on the execute panel - when done automatically switch to view panel to see the queried data but also retain the query that retrieved that data in the execute panel text area where the query was written
+3. have a form on the data view page that will allow easy addition of a row
+4. in postgres docs maybe have them be related to a page in notion account - when page is updated in the application it is updated on the notion page??? - believe there is a notion api that I can integrate...